OpenFeis/openfeis-server/README.md

 - **My Account Dashboard** — Manage your profile, change password, view registration history
 - **Persistent Dancer Profiles** — Save dancer profiles once, reuse them across multiple feiseanna
 - **Dancer Management** — Add, edit, and delete dancer profiles from your account
+- **School Linking** — Link dancers to their teacher/school once, automatically visible to teachers 🆕
 - **Smart Registration** — Select from saved dancers or create new ones when registering
 - **Eligibility Filtering** — Only see competitions your dancer is eligible for (filtered by age, gender, level)
 - **Flexible Payment** — Pay online via Stripe or choose "Pay at Door" for check-in payment
-- **Family Maximum Cap** — Automatic savings when fees exceed the family cap (e.g., $150) 🆕
+- **Family Maximum Cap** — Automatic savings when fees exceed the family cap (e.g., $150)
-- **Late Fee Transparency** — Clear display of late fees when registering after the deadline 🆕
+- **Late Fee Transparency** — Clear display of late fees when registering after the deadline
-- **Server-Side Cart Calculation** — Accurate pricing with itemized breakdown 🆕
+- **Server-Side Cart Calculation** — Accurate pricing with itemized breakdown
 - **Registration History** — View all past registrations grouped by dancer

 ### For Judges (Adjudicators)